If you live in Spain or visit during the springtime, you might have heard people talking about the pine processionary caterpillar.

 The pine processionary moth hatches around May to July and only lives for about a day.
 During this time it must mate and lay its eggs in the foliage of a pine tree; a single female can lay up to 300 tiny eggs and it takes around a month for them to hatch.
 Once hatched, the caterpillars have five growth stages called ‘instars’.
 During their third instar, they build a white cotton wool-like nest and continue to feed on the pine leaves until the fifth instar.
 This usually happens any time between February to April.

 If the caterpillar is stressed or threatened it can eject its hairs, which act a little like harpoons that penetrate and irritate any exposed skin.
-Dogs are particularly susceptible as they will pick up the hairs on their paws and then lick them as they start to itch.
+Dogs are particularly vulnerable as they will pick up the hairs on their paws and lick them as they start to itch.
 This transfers the hairs on to the animal’s tongue, resulting in itching, swelling, vomiting and even death.

 What you should do if you find them